kondounagi/MyWeblog/content/authors/admin/_index.md

 education:
   courses:
-  - course: BEng (Information Technology)
+  - course: BEng of Information Technology
     institution: The University of Tokyo
     year: 2021 (expected)